OnDaShouldersOfGiants/auto-hotspot/README.md

 Automatically Connect Mac to personal hotspot if no more preferred network available, based on network change. i.e. turn on/off wifi, connected/disconnected to a network, etc.

+## How does it work

+When network change like turning on/off Wifi takes place, this tool is triggered and will check for connectivity, available wifis, if trigger ssid is around and so on.
+If all conditions are met, it will keep trying to connect to your defined hotspot at a specified frequency for a specified duration, until either connected to this hotspot or above trigger condition fails(e.g. already connected to another network).

 ## Requirement

 * Elevated privilege to install the daemon